• Skip to primary navigation

 Tips and tricks

-• For added stability when peeling, cut off the top and bottom off your butternut squash to sit flat against the cutting board.
+For stability while peeling - Cut off the top and bottom off your butternut squash to sit flat against the cutting board while peeling.

-• Squash with tough skin can be difficult to peel.
-For easier peeling, pierce all over with a fork.
-Place the squash in a microwave and cook for about 3 minutes.
-Allow squash to cool slightly.
-The skin will peel off much more easily now.
+Still having trouble peeling?
+Try microwaving it. - Pierce squash all over with a fork.
+Place the squash in a microwave and cook for about 3 minutes, then allow to cool slightly.
+The skin will peel off much more easily once it's par-cooked.

-• Cut your squash into 1 inch or smaller cubes.
-Larger pieces take longer to roast in the oven.
+Cut into small cubes - Larger pieces take longer to roast in the oven.
+Cut into smaller (1 inch or smaller) cubes for quick roasting.

 Recommended